DolicaAkelloEgwel/scnotes/synthesis.md

 ```
 One item remains in the node tree while the other vanishes as soon as its corresponding sound stops.
 ## Envelopes
+### Percussive Envelopes and `Env.perc`
+A percussive envelope is characterised by an abrupt onset followed by an immediate exponetial decay.
+This
+envelope can be created in SuperCollider with the `Env.perc` object.

+`Env.perc` takes four arguments: `attackTime`, `releaseTime`, `level`, and `curve`.